- In The Works

 - In 2011, a new section in the playground called "Rocks and Ropes," a series of fabricated rock structures linked by rope systems was opened.

 Four site contractors, four artisans and many volunteers from the Junior League of Greenwich have transformed a dilapidated, dangerous playground into a wonderland for children of all abilities (and ages!).
 Special features cater to children with Autism, as well as physical impediments.
-After entering through a rustic pergola and crossing a small bridge (orientated to take advantage of dramatic views into Smith Cove), children have the option of proceeding to one of five areas:
+After entering through a rustic pergola and crossing a small bridge (oriented to take advantage of dramatic views into Smith Cove), children have the option of proceeding to one of five areas:

 - The Enchanted Forest with boulders, crawl through tree stumps and logs.